 - Everyone will be eating pancakes quickly, as this recipe is incredibly easy to make.

 - You are ready to make pancakes from scratch, and will love that they are as easy as using a mix.

 Look, I’m no stranger to boxed pancake mixes.
 For years, that’s how I made my pancakes.
 Then, I discovered that making buttermilk pancakes from scratch took very little additional effort and tasted even better.
-This is the buttermilk pancake recipe I reach for most often.
+This is the pancake recipe I reach for most often.
 It makes fluffy, golden, delicious pancakes every time!

 A stack of these homemade pancakes covered in pure maple syrup is my idea of a perfect weekend breakfast.
 While simple, buttermilk pancakes are far from boring.
 Light and airy, these flapjacks still hold up well to just about any topping you can imagine.

 I use this basic easy pancake recipe as a starting point for several variations, including my famous Blueberry Pancakes.
-Whether you add mix-ins or enjoy them on their own, I think you’ll agree: these the very BEST buttermilk pancakes out there!
+Whether you add mix-ins or enjoy them on their own, I think you’ll agree: these the very BEST pancakes out there!

 Buttermilk Pancake Recipe

 There’s nothing revolutionary about this pancake recipe: Flour with baking soda and baking powder gets added to buttermilk, eggs and butter.
 A bit of sugar sweetens the batter just enough before it’s scooped on the stove top or griddle to cook.